-We employ 1 full time and 7 part-time employees (Full Time Receptionist, 1 Part time Housekeeper, 2 Part time Support Nurses, 1 Part Time General Manager, 1 Part Time Shop Manager, 1 Part Time Shop Supervisor and 1 Part Time Administration Manager ).
+We employ 1 full time and 7 part-time employees (Full Time Receptionist, 1 Part time Housekeeper, 2 Part time Support Workers, 1 Part Time General Manager, 1 Part Time Shop Manager, 1 Part Time Shop Supervisor and 1 Part Time Administration Manager ).

 We also employ up to 5 people on supported employment schemes.

 In addition to the support from our Support Workers, Clients are supported by a team of contracted Counsellors, Therapists and Facilitators.
 All Therapists, Counsellors and Facilitators are fully qualified, accredited and insured.

 We are governed by a voluntary Board of Directors.
 Directors do not receive any remuneration or benefits.
 The Board meet at least 10 times annually and all Board meetings are minuted and adhered to recognised best practice.
 There are currently 8 Directors on the Board.
 We are fully compliant with all of the requirements of the Charity Regulator.